jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 ### Terms of Service Advisor
 Do you read the Terms of Service before clicking on __accept__?
 Probably not.
 Take a look at the [YouTube Terms of Service](https://www.youtube.com/static?template=terms).
 Do you understand it?
->Act as an advisor.
-I will ask you questions about a Terms of Service agreement, which will be copied directly after \<TERMS OF SERVICE\>.
+>I will ask you questions about a Terms of Service agreement, which will be copied directly after \<TERMS OF SERVICE\>.
 Base your answers upon the content provided.
 >
 >TERMS OF SERVICE
 >